Trevor Story Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 10th-ranked team ERA across all league pitching staffs (4.01).
+- The Orioles have the 12th-ranked team ERA across all league pitching staffs (4.05).

+- Orioles pitchers combine to give up 159 home runs (1.1 per game), the 10th-fewest in the league.

-- The right-hander's most recent time out was on Sunday against the Arizona Diamondbacks, when he tossed 4 2/3 innings, surrendering four earned runs while allowing six hits.
+- The right-hander last appeared on Tuesday against the Los Angeles Angels, when he tossed six innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.